North Elk Creek

 The North Elk Creek Trail provides a critical connection between the 32 miles of singletrack at Staunton State Park and the Cub Creek Trail (located on US Forest Service property) in Evergreen.
 The trail was identified as one of the "Colorado the Beautiful's 16 in 2016” priority trail projects by then-Governor John Hickenlooper, and has the potential to grow to a mini-system of its own with 15+ miles by the time it's completed.

 For riders craving a backcountry experience, North Elk will definitely deliver.
 The landscape consists of open meadows and streams surrounded by forested hillsides containing granite cliff bands and rolling peaks.
 Panoramic views of the Mt.
-Evans and Lost Creek Wilderness Areas, Pikes Peak, and Staunton State Park are visible along the trail route.
+Blue Sky and Lost Creek Wilderness Areas, Pikes Peak, and Staunton State Park are visible along the trail route.

 The North Elk Creek Trail represents a partnership between COMBA, the South Platte Ranger District, Staunton State Park, partners at the professional design and build firm, ContourLogic, Team Evergreen, Bailey Hundo, and Mile High Youth Corps to contribute funding, in-kind services, and labor to the project.
 COMBA has applied for and received three grants in recent years to keep this project moving forward, but financial support from riders can help the project continue to grow.